itarato/capture/README.md

 # Capture

 Have you ever wanted to see how a design is evolving?
 Looking at every single improvement you applied on a website?
-With this little tool you can capture the whole flow in a GIF animation.
+With this little tool you can capture the whole flow in a GIF.

 ![Example](https://dl.dropboxusercontent.com/u/2629592/result.gif "Silly example")